In 2022 Her Late Majesty became the first British monarch ever to celebrate a Platinum Jubilee (70th anniversary of reign).

 Coins 2 and 3 – The Silver Jubilee Crown of 1977

-This is the first British jubilee commemorative coin in the reign of Her Majesty Queen Elizabeth II, and it has a number of distinctive features.
+This is the first British jubilee commemorative coin in the reign of Queen Elizabeth II, and it has a number of distinctive features.

-The obverse design continues a tradition in depicting an equestrian portrait of the Queen, as on the Coronation crown of 1953.
+The obverse design continues a tradition in depicting an equestrian portrait, as on the Coronation crown of 1953.
 She is shown riding side-saddle as before, on the occasion of the Trooping of the Colour on Horse Guards Parade in that year.
 However, there are one or two minor differences that together make for a more pleasing portrait.
 The horse is shown broadside on and in greater detail – altogether more animated, with outstretched tail, not prancing.

 The reverse is remarkable as it features no legend at all: within a circle in the centre are depicted the Ampulla and Spoon which are used for the Anointing at the heart of the Coronation ceremony.
 The ampulla and spoon are older than the other objects of the Regalia, being relics of the articles in use before the Commonwealth, during which the Regalia was destroyed.
 The inner circle is surrounded by a wide border on which is depicted, at the top, St Edward’s crown as used at the Coronation.
 The rest of the border is taken up with curving branches bearing the leaves and fruit of the olive tree which spring to left and right from one stem at the foot.
 (In modern coronations a plain olive oil is used for the Anointing.)
 Both designs. on the obverse and the reverse, are the work of Arnold Machin.

 This crown was minted in cupronickel and released into circulation.
 It was also produced in sterling silver to Proof standards.
 Both versions are included in this set.

 Coins 4 and 5 – The Golden Jubilee £5 ‘Crown’ of 2002